travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## PHP images

-[phpenv](https://github.com/phpenv/phpenv) is installed and we pre-install at least two of the latest point releases such as `7.0.7` and `5.6.24`, as well as `5.5.9`, the version shipped by default with Ubuntu 14.04 LTS.
+[phpenv](https://github.com/phpenv/phpenv) is installed, and we pre-install it at least two of the latest point releases, such as `7.0.7` and `5.6.24`, as well as
+`5.5.9`, the version shipped by default with Ubuntu 14.04 LTS.
 Any versions that are not pre-installed will be dynamically installed from a local cache, or built via `phpenv` if unavailable.